Where to Stay in Antarctica: Antarctic Hotel Alternatives

-After their initial search, they are often surprised to discover there are actually no Antarctic hotels.
-Regardless of the total absence of hotels in Antarctica, there exist a number of fine hotel alternatives.
+Many people are surprised to discover there are actually no hotels in Antarctica.
+Regardless of the total absence of hotels in the Antarctic, it is possible to stay on the continent.

-These Antarctic hotel alternatives range from luxury lodges to spartan campsites.
+These Antarctic hotel alternatives range from luxury lodges to comfortable campsites.

 While there are no true Antarctic hotels, the available hotel alternatives are diverse.
 Whether you’re looking for information on Luxury Antarctica lodges, Antarctica camping, or Antarctic expedition cruises..
 We’ve got you.